 Due to the limited accessibility in the acute setting, and the lack of strong evidence (or expertise) CEUS is currently rarely used in the context of renal trauma.
 However, in select cases, it can be a valuable tool for problem-solving or follow-up (e.g. to reduce ionizing radiation exposure).
-The renal cortex demonstrates a rapid and early enhancement normally, followed by that the pyramids.
+Normally, the renal cortex demonstrates rapid and early enhancement, followed by enhancement of the pyramids.
 Renal injuries such as lacerations appear as hypoenhancing areas, which are often wedge-shaped.
 Focal, patchy accumulations of contrast agent microbubbles are highly suggestive of active bleeding.
 If both kidneys need to be interrogated two separate contrast agent boluses are recommended.
 It is important to know however that CEUS does not detect collecting system injuries since the microbubbles remain intravascular 6.

 CT is the mainstay for diagnosing renal injuries: